Big 12 changes coming after one last season with 10 schools

 The Big 12 responded in September with the four additions, football independent BYU and the three American Athletic Conference schools that have worked out an early departure from that league.
 UCF had messages on electronic billboards around AT&T Stadium this week expressing the school’s excitement about moving to the Big 12.

-''Probably a lot better shape than we were a year ago at this time,'' Campbell said Thursday. ''A good move at the time because I think it's probably positioned us in a great spot moving forward.''
+“Probably a lot better shape than we were a year ago at this time,” Campbell said.
+“A good move at the time because I think it’s probably positioned us in a great spot moving forward.”

 Two weeks before this year’s Big 12 media days, Brett Yormark was named the league’s new commissioner after the 70-year-old Bowlsby’s decision earlier this year to retire.
 There was also another surprising shift in conference alignment, with UCLA and Southern California leaving the Pac-12 for the Big Ten.

 Yormark, steadily busy even before his first official day on the job Aug.
 1, described himself as actively engaged in realignment, with input from throughout the conference.
-He said during his introduction Wednesday that he saw ''there was opportunity'' without specifically naming any schools, and adding that nothing was imminent.
+He said during his introduction that he saw “there was opportunity” without specifically naming any schools, and adding that nothing was imminent.

-Texas and Oklahoma are set to remain in the Big 12 through the 2024-25 academic year, which would take them to the end of the conference's current media rights deal with ESPN and Fox.
+Texas and Oklahoma are set to remain in the Big 12 through the 2024-25 academic year, which would take them to the end of the conference’s current media rights deal.